calogica/calogica.com/_posts/2019-09-09-snowflake-backup-s3.md

 Let's see how that would look in a `dbt` macro.
 - The key components here is the `backups` *dictionary* that specifies a `list` of schemas for each database `key`.
 In this example, we're backing up 2 databases (`"RAW"` and `"DW"`) with several schemas in each.
 - In this case we're looking to backup *all* tables in each specified schema, so we're using the handy `get_tables_by_prefix` macro from the `dbt_utils` package to get a list of `relations` (i.e. tables) that match our filter.
-Note that we can exclude tables as well, such as any metadata tables (exluding anything starting with  `FIVETRAN_%`).
+Note that we can exclude tables as well, such as any metadata tables (excluding anything starting with  `FIVETRAN_%`).
 - In this example, we chose to keep up to 31 days of backups, one for each day of the month.
-Once the momth is over, we simply roll over and start overwriting backups.
+Once the month is over, we simply roll over and start overwriting backups.
 This is a **very simple** backup scheme, so please make sure this modify this suit your business needs.
 This is just meant to illustrate that we have access to *some* of Python's date formatting functionality via Jinja to create SQL statements.
 - Since we ultimately want to operationalize this backup process using a `dbt run-operation`, we wrap our code in a `statement` which allows us to use a `run-operation` to execute SQL that does not exclude a `select` statement.

 {% raw %}